proxytranslation/user-docs/dashboard2/publishwebsite/integration-guide/cloudfront.md

         - Name: enter a memorable name.
 We recommend the domain of the original site `example.com`.
         - Click *Create origin* to save.
     - **NOTE:** If you later wish to add additional languages, you don't need to create a completely different distribution, just add them here and follow the note under the following step too.
-9. On *Behaviors*, (which should really be spelled Behavio**u**rs, my spellchecker is complaining)
+9. On *Behaviors*,
     - Click *Create behavior* and use the following details
         - Path pattern: as specified by the Publish wizard - `/de/*`
         - Origin and origin groups: select the `translationproxy-language` origin added previously
         - Click *Create behavior* to save
     - **NOTE:** To add further languages, do this again with the appropriate Path patterns and Origins
     - At this point, you should have behaviors set for every target language, but we'll also need one for the case when the visitor wants to see the source language site.
-Click *Create behavior* again and use the following details:
-        - Path pattern: this depends on the structure of the site
+The process to follow depends on the structure of the site.
-            - If the original content is under the root, meaning that it is `example.com/path/to/page`, then enter the path you wish to move it to, like `/en/*`.
+        - If the original content is under the root, meaning that it is `example.com/path/to/page`, do the following steps:
-            - If the original content is already under a language folder, enter `*`.
+            - Click *Create behavior* again and use the following details:
+                - Path pattern: enter the path you wish to move it to, like `/en/*`.
                 - Origin and origin groups: select the `example.com` origin added previously
             - Click *Create behavior* to save
+        - If the original content is already under a language folder the steps are slightly different:
+            - In the list of behaviors, there is one called the *Default (\*)*.
+Find it and select it.
+            - The *Edit* button becomes available.
+Click it.
+            - At *Origin and origin groups*, select the `example.com` origin added previously
+            - Scroll down to the bottom and click *Save changes*
 10. With that, the CloudFront configuration is complete.

 These instructions are up-to-date as of 24/02/2022.